sourcery-ai-experiments/QuarticSDK/docs/dev_guide/basic.md

 ## ContextFrameOccurrence
 ---
 This refers to the context frame occurrence entity, which contains the details of the tag.
 Tag contains all the properties of the base Entity defined above.

+## Model
+---

+This refers to Model entity, which contains the details of Model, Model contains all the properties of the base Entity defined above.

+### .model_instance

+Returns the Model object(created and deployed by extending model base- ModelABC).

 ## EntityList
 ---